claythompson82/82edge_osiris/docs/SECURITY_SECRETS.md

   included a real looking `POLYGON_API_KEY`.
 * CI/CD workflows reference GitHub secrets for publishing images and docs.
 * Docker and Kubernetes manifests rely on environment variables for injecting credentials.
-Examples include the `HF_TOKEN` build argument in the Dockerfile and placeholders in `docker/docker-compose.cloud.yaml`.
+The `HF_TOKEN` is now provided at build time using a BuildKit secret (`hf_token_secret`) instead of a build argument.
+Compose files still contain placeholders in `docker/docker-compose.cloud.yaml`.

 ## Issues Identified